Introduction

 A protocol may require arguments in order to construct the expected claim.
 And a protocol may also reject a proof by returning nil instead of a claim.

 The last bit of information before we go over a simple example is that a protocol can also define a post-verification predicate.
 That's a 0-arg function that uses the protocol arguments to validate a claim after verification happens.
-This is useful when there's an expensive check that needs to happen that's more expensive than verifying the proof.
+This is useful when there's a check that needs to happen that's more expensive than verifying the proof.
 Such a check would fit well as a post-verification predicate.

 lurk-user>